matthijsbrouwer/arduino_api/README.md

 <img width="200" align="right" src="../master/images/api.png?raw=true">

 - A process to monitor data sent from the board.
-This data is used to update the status of LED1, LED2 and BUTTON in variables also available to the other process.
-Also, on initialization, a timestamp is sent to the board, enabling synchronization of an automatically updated internal clock variable, and thereby for allowing the use of the current time in returning measurements and defining the automatic program (although this has not been implemented)
+This data contains the current status of LED1, LED2 and BUTTON1, and is stored in variables also available to the other process.
+Also, on initialization, a timestamp is sent to the board, enabling synchronization of an automatically updated internal clock variable on the board, and thereby for allowing the use of the current time in returning measurements and defining the automatic program (although this has not been implemented yet)

 - A process running a Flask based providing an [REST API](http://localhost:5000/api/) to get and/or set status of leds and button, do measurements with the sensor and enable and adjust a program to do this automatically.

 ## Demonstrator

 The Flask based server also hosts an html/javascript based [demonstrator](http://localhost:5000/) to test and illustrate use of the [REST API](http://localhost:5000/api/).
-Using jQuery based javascript, the status of the board is periodically checked from the [REST API](http://localhost:5000/api/) with AJAX requests.
-This makes it possible to display the current status of leds, button and sensor.
+Using jQuery based javascript, the status of the board is periodically checked by calling the [REST API](http://localhost:5000/api/) with AJAX requests.
+This allows the demonstrator to update and display the current status of leds, button and sensor to the user.

 <img width="350" src="../master/images/manual.png?raw=true">

-The buttons LED1 and LED2 trigger functions to perform again AJAX calls to the API to change the status of the leds.
+The buttons LED1 and LED2 trigger functions to perform again AJAX calls to the API, resulting in a change of status for the leds.
 The MEASUREMENT button lets the board register the value measured on the incoming SENSOR1 port, and this value is reported back together with the time and status of leds and button.
-Measurements are automatically displayed in the browser.
+These measurements are displayed in the browser.

 <img width="600" src="../master/images/measurements.png?raw=true">

+## Automatically

 By using the MODUS button, the operation of the Arduino can be changed from MANUAL to AUTOMATIC.
-When the automatic program is enabled, the board does periodically enables and disables the leds and performs measurements based on configured parameters.
+When the automatic program is enabled, the board periodically enables and disables the leds and performs measurements based on configured parameters.

 <img width="350" src="../master/images/automatic.png?raw=true">

+The necessary operations will often be very project specific.
+For this demonstrator a program is implemented containing one or multiple cycles with a configurable period, configurable start/stop times within this cycle for both leds, and configurable measurement time within the cycle.
+Furthermore the number of cycles is configurable, and the optional delay after these cycles.

-The configured parameters for this program can be adjusted using the API.
+Once all cycles and the delay have been finished, the program starts again from the beginning.
+The configured parameters for this program can be adjusted, again based on API calls.

 <img width="350" src="../master/images/program.png?raw=true">